vandajay/Zoomjoystrong-language/README.md

 # Zoomjoystrong-language

-A new programming language.
-This language is not very complex (certainly not Turing complete!).
+A new programming language using Flex and Bison written in C. This language is not very complex (certainly not Turing complete!).